 Take some time to think through what it is that really sets you apart.
 You may have more material to draw on than you think.

-- Review 360 degree feedback and performance reviews you have had and look for the positive commentary and strong results
+- Review 360-degree feedback and performance reviews you have had and look for positive commentary and strong results

 - Reflect on what your referees will say about your strengths and personality

-- What do you think you are known for (positively of course!) in your organisation and even within your industry?
+- What do you think you are known for (positively of course!) in your organization and even within your industry?